 However, revisiting your crisis response plan regularly to dust it off and polish it ensures the messaging still resonates.
 In addition, it gives your team the opportunity to discuss new crisis scenarios that may have popped up since the last review.
 With how quickly news changes, it’s likely there will be plenty of new challenges to tackle.

 Strong messaging is only one component of a strong crisis management plan.
-To learn how else to respond during a crisis, watch the free webinar.
+To learn how else to respond during a crisis, watch the full webinar.